 The Monastery of Panagia Faneromeni (i.e. Revealed Holy Mary) or Virgin Mary of Gournia is located northwest of Pachia Ammos, 24km south of Agios Nikolaos.
 It is a male monastery built on a steep slope at an altitude of 540 meters with stunning sea views.
 The monastery church is built inside a cave.
-The church is two-aisled and is dedicated to the Virgin Mary and Zoodohos Pigi (i.e. Source of Life).
+The church is two-aisled and is dedicated to the Virgin Mary and Zoodohos Pigi (i.e. Life-Giving Spring).

 The monastery is one of the most famous in eastern Crete.
 On August 15, when it celebrates, pilgrims arrive from all over Crete.
 Indeed, some people arrive on foot so as to fulfill an oath.

 The monastery is built on a steep slope, reminding of a fortress standing high above the sea.
-This position reflects the defensive nature of Faneromeni monastery against the frequent pirate raids in the coasts of Crete.
-The architecture is reminiscent of monasteries that were restored in the late 16th and 17th century.
+This position reflects the defensive nature of Faneromeni monastery against the frequent pirate raids on the coasts of Crete.
+The architecture is reminiscent of monasteries that were restored in the late 16th and 17th centuries.

-The cave has been arranged to a chapel, which’s walls are full of frescoes.
+The cave has been arranged to a chapel, whose walls are full of frescoes.
 The paintings, however, were blackened by fire that probably was caused by the Turks.
-The sanctuary connects to a second cavern, in which water flows and it used as holy water.
-It can be accessed via a staircase starting the central courtyard.
+The sanctuary connects to a second cavern, in which water flows and is used as holy water.
+It can be accessed via a staircase starting in the central courtyard.
 The buildings have been built so that their outer walls form a fortified wall on top of which there are loopholes and battlements.
-Inside the fortress-like complex there was a bakery, warehouses and monk cells.
-Above the main entrance there was the “scalding hole”, a hole from which the monks poured their enemies with boiling oil or melted lead.
+Inside the fortress-like complex, there was a bakery, warehouses, and monk cells.
+Above the main entrance, there was the “scalding hole”, a hole from which the monks poured their enemies with boiling oil or melted lead.

 The monastery of Faneromeni was very rich and owned smaller monasteries, such as the monasteries of Exakousti, Karydiani and Armos.
 The wealth of the monastery was the cause of constant disputes between the monastery and the Turks of Ierapetra.